LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

     - CreateUsersModal for creating new site users from SiteUsersGridPanel button
     - Add invalidateUsers to index.ts for use in Sample Manager app
     - Update to @labkey/api release version 0.0.29
+    - Issue 39359: fix to prevent API call to study-reports-getReportInfos if we know study module isn't available

 ### version 0.8.3
 *Released*: 3 January 2020